 At the witness stand, Battenberg said that he typically gets up to 200 voicemails a week and that he doesn’t remember getting one that had contained this warning.Read the entire article Former Delphi CEO testifies in fraud trial, denies receiving counsel’s warning

 Former Delphi Corp.
-CEO J.T.
-Battenberg III is facing a civil securities-fraud case filed by Securities and Exchange Commission.
+Chief Exeuctive Officer J.T.
+Battenberg III is facing a civil securities-fraud case filed by the United States Securities and Exchange Commission (SEC).
 Nicholas Difazio, General Motors' former outside auditor testified that, in 2000, Delphi management withheld documents from its accounting firm that might have raised red flags about how the Company booked a $237 million payment to GM.

 Nexteer Automotive is the new identity of Delphi Corp.'s Global Steering Division as General Motors Co. took over the business after Delphi emerged from four years of Chapter 11 bankruptcy protection.
 Delphi Steering President Robert Remenar will continue to head the renamed Nexteer as it becomes a wholly owned GM subsidiary.

 GM bought Delphi's global steering business and five Delphi plants in the United States whose hourly workforce is represented by the UAW.
 In return, GM assumes more than $1 billion in Delphi obligations.
 It has also waived $2 billion in claims.
 There are plans for GM to invest $1.75 billion and provide Delphi with loans.

 The rest of Delphi was bought by the supplier's bankruptcy lenders, who waived about $3.5 billion in debt.
 Delphi emerges from bankruptcy as largely an electronics and air-conditioning maker whose manufacturing footprint is mostly outside the US, says Autonews.Read the entire article GM takes over Delphi which becomes Nexteer Automotive